SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00013_Activating-and-Updating-License-Key/index.rst

-KB00013 - Activating and Updaing License Key
+KB00013 - Activating and Updating License Key
 ============================================

 .. contents:: *In this article:*